Skip to main content

 242.602 Assignment and location.

-(c)(2) If the agencies cannot agree, refer the matter to the Principal Director, Defense Pricing and Contracting.
+(c)(2) If the agencies cannot agree, refer the matter to the Principal Director, Defense Pricing, Contracting, and Acquisition Policy.

 Subpart 242.7 - INDIRECT COST RATES